kingpulsar/Grainfather-Bluetooth-Protocol/README.md

 Set Sparge Progress To: `b${Progress},`
 Skip To Interaction: `c{Code},`

-## Sending a recipe
+# Sending a recipe
 Sending a recipe is a bit more complex.
 Commands need to be sent in the correct order:
 `R{Boil Time},{Mash Step Count},{Mash Volume},{Sparge Volume},`
 `{Show Water Treatment Alert},{Show Sparge Counter},{Show Sparge Alert},{Delayed Session},{Skip Start},`
 `{Recipe Name}`
 `{Hop Stand Time},{Boil Addition Stop Count},{Boil Power Mode},{Strike Temp Mode},`
-Then send every 'stop' or 'addition time' (in minutes)
+Then for every 'boil stop' or 'unique boil addition time', send the time remaining in minutes.
 Then if you're using strike temp mode, send: `0`.
 (Not sure why, maybe it's not yet implemented)
-Then for every 'stop' or 'step' in your mash, send: `{Mash Step Temperature}:{Mash Step Duration}` (Temperature in degC and Duration in Min)
+Then for every 'mash stop' or 'step' in your mash, send: `{Mash Step Temperature}:{Mash Step Duration}` (Temperature in degC and Duration in Min)

 Example:
-`R75,2,15.7,16.7,   ` 75 minute boil, 2 mash steps, 15.6L mash volume, 16.7L sparge volume
+`R75,2,15.7,16.7,` 75 minute boil, 2 mash steps, 15.6L mash volume, 16.7L sparge volume
-`0,1,1,0,0,         ` No water treatment alert, show sparge counter, show sparge alert, no delayed session, do not skip the start
+`0,1,1,0,0,` No water treatment alert, show sparge counter, show sparge alert, no delayed session, do not skip the start
-`SAISON             ` Recipe name that will be displayed in the top left
+`SAISON` Recipe name that will be displayed in the top left
-`0,4,0,0,           ` No hop stand, 4 boil addition stops, no boil power mode, no strike temp mode
+`0,4,0,0,` No hop stand, 4 boil addition stops, no boil power mode, no strike temp mode
-`75,                ` Boil addition stop 1, at 75 minutes remaining
+`75,` Boil addition stop 1, at 75 minutes boil time remaining
-`45,                ` Boil addition stop 2, at 45 minutes remaining
+`45,` Boil addition stop 2, at 45 minutes boil time remaining
-`30,                ` Boil addition stop 3, at 30 minutes remaining
+`30,` Boil addition stop 3, at 30 minutes boil time remaining
-`10,                ` Boil addition stop 4, at 10 Minutes remaining
+`10,` Boil addition stop 4, at 10 Minutes boil time remaining
-`65:60,             ` Mash step 1, 65C for 60 minutes
+`65:60,` Mash step 1, 65C for 60 minutes
-`75:10,             ` Mash step 2, 75C for 10 minutes
+`75:10,` Mash step 2, 75C for 10 minutes

 # Notifications
 The system sends it's current status every so often.